ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 You must meet these requirements to resize a boot volume:

-* When provisioning a new instance, the size of the boot volume can be larger than the existing image size but not smaller.

-* The maximum boot volume size is 250 GB.
+* When provisioning an instance, the size of the boot volume can be larger than the existing image size but not smaller.
+The maximum boot volume size is 250 GB.

-* For an existing instance, you can increase the size of the boot volume up to the maximum size allowed during instance provisioning.
+* For an existing instance, you can increase the size of the boot volume up to the maximum size that was allowed during instance provisioning.
-* There are no special requirements for encrypted boot volumes.
+* Encrypted boot volumes have no special requirements.
 * Supported operating systems are x86 and Linux.

 ## Limitations